learn-co-curriculum/git-workflow-bookend/README.md

 ## Looking Back

-Over the past several lessons, we continued building on our Git knowledge foundation by using technqiues to integrate Git more effectively in our workflow.
+Over the past several lessons, we continued building on our Git knowledge foundation by using techniques to integrate Git more effectively in our workflow.
 We learned:

 - The primary role of branching